curl/everything-curl/libcurl-drive-multi-socket.md

 ## Pick one

-There are numerous event based systems to select from out there, and libcurl is completely agnostic to which one you use. libevent, libev are libuv three popular ones but you can also go directly to your operating system's native solutions such as epoll, kqueue, /dev/poll, pollset, Event Completion or I/O Completion Ports.
+There are numerous event based systems to select from out there, and libcurl is completely agnostic to which one you use. libevent, libev and libuv are three popular ones but you can also go directly to your operating system's native solutions such as epoll, kqueue, /dev/poll, pollset, Event Completion or I/O Completion Ports.

 ## Many easy handles